kedacore/keda-docs/README.md

 cp -rf content/docs/2.0.0 content/docs/2.1.0
 ```

+By default, new documentation versions are not listed as available version so it's safe to make changes to them.
+After every release, the version will be published as new version.

+### Publishing a new version

-In addition, add the new version to the `params.versions.docs` list in [`config.toml`](./config.toml).
+Once a version is ready to be published, we must add the version to the `params.versions.docs` list in [`config.toml`](./config.toml).

 More recent versions should be placed first in the list (ordering *does* matter because the first element in that list is considered the latest version).